MINIMUM STANDARDS FOR VETERINARY MEDICAL FACILITIES

 (5) Laboratory: Veterinarians shall have the capability for use of either in-house or outside laboratory service for appropriate diagnostic testing of animal samples.

-(a) All controlled substances shall be stored, maintained, administered, dispensed and prescribed in compliance with federal and state laws and manufacturers' recommendations;
+(a) All biological substances shall be stored, maintained, administered, dispensed and prescribed in compliance with federal and state laws and manufacturers' recommendations;

-(b) Legend drugs shall be dispensed, ordered or prescribed based on a VCPR and shall be labeled with the following:
+(b) Controlled substances and legend drugs shall be dispensed, ordered or prescribed based on a VCPR and shall be labeled with the following:

 (A) Name of client and identification of animal(s);